ProjectAsura/rtc_2023/external/fpng/README.md

 ## Notes

+- 4/20/2023: I upgraded lodepng, stb_image, and qoi to the latest versions.
+I also added pvpngreader.cpp/.h for benchmarking, which uses miniz internally for decompression.
+The relative encoding/decoding performance of QOI vs. PNG in general seems quite dependent on the C/C++ compiler you use.

+pvpngreader.cpp relies on miniz.h for zlib decompression.
+It's been fuzzed using zzuf and is used in the [Basis Universal repo](https://github.com/binomialLLC/basis_universal) for PNG reading.

+lodepng v20230410 fetched 4/20/2023

+stb_image.h v2.28 fetched 4/20/2023

+stb_image_write.h v1.16 fetched 12/18/2021 (still latest as of 4/20/2023)

+qoi.h fetched 4/20/2023

-This version of FPNG always uses PNG filter #2 and is limited to only RLE matches (i.e. LZ matches with a match distance of either 3 or 4).
+- This version of FPNG always uses PNG filter #2 and is limited to only RLE matches (i.e. LZ matches with a match distance of either 3 or 4).
 It's around 5% weaker than the original release, which used LZRW1 parsing.
 (I'll eventually add back in the original parser as an option, but doing that will add more code/complexity to the project.)

 Importantly, the fpng decoder can explictly/purposely only decode PNG files written by fpng, otherwise it returns fpng::FPNG_DECODE_NOT_FPNG (so you can fall back to a general purpose PNG decoder).